-When reading on the location on the internet I had read that access was limited.
-In fact I read that as an Iranian I was not granted entry!!
-Upon arrival we saw a man entering the cemetery and we followed him in.
+When reading about the location on the internet I had read that access was limited.
+In fact, I read that as an Iranian I was not granted entry!!
+Upon arrival, we saw a man entering the cemetery and we followed him in.
 Once he stopped us, I told him that I was with Dorota and why we were there.
 He went inside, did some further negotiations with another man and we were let in, greeted by the barking of a dog half my size!
-The family of the guy who worked in the cemetery had been guarding the place since generations.
+The family of the guy who worked in the cemetery had been guarding the place for generations.
 He turned out to be super nice and welcomed us warmly.
-We sat down for a chit chat, while he introduced us to the pile of books and brochures he had on the subject.
-Dorota was given a never ending list of people buried in the cemetery to see whether she’d find any friends or family members.
+We sat down for a chit-chat, while he introduced us to the pile of books and brochures he had on the subject.
+Dorota was given a never-ending list of people buried in the cemetery to see whether she’d find any friends or family members.

 We were treated with coffee, tea and biscuits (not on the itinerary of your everyday cemetery visit I guess!) and so we became pretty good friends and were later guided through the cemetery.

 Although the cemetery is famously known as the Polish cemetery, it’s actually a Christian cemetery where a big section of it is dedicated to Polish graves.
 However Italians, French and Hungarians also have their own section.

 We walked through lines of dead bodies who would probably never expect to be buried in Iranian soil.
 There was a tomb made for a French doctor who was the royal doctor for a Qajar king.
 There was a woman who we were told had intended to board the Titanic but didn’t, due to her families’ disagreement and life somehow calculated her time of death in Iran instead of the Atlantic.
 There were Polish children as young as one year old and rows and rows of similar graves belonging to polish war casualties who had not seen a bright day since the war had started.